helidon-io/helidon-examples/examples/declarative/data-jdbc/postgres/README.md

 java -jar target/helidon-examples-declarative-data-jdbc-postgres.jar
 ```

+The Maven test suite uses H2 in PostgreSQL compatibility mode and runs the same `etc/schema.sql` used by PostgreSQL.
+The
+test does not require a running PostgreSQL container.

-The registry managed JDBC client is named `pokemon` and uses the inline connection from `data.clients.jdbc`.
+The registry-managed JDBC client is named `pokemon` and uses the inline connection from `data.clients.jdbc`.
 Both
 repository interfaces select it with `@Jdbc.Client("pokemon")`.
-Before the web server starts, the application
-owned `SchemaInitializer` recreates and populates the sample schema through the same named client and PostgreSQL driver.

 The application listens on `http://localhost:8080/pokemon`.